databrickslabs/ucx/README.md

 databricks labs ucx table-mapping
 ```

-### Synchronising UCX configurations
+### Managing cross-workspace installation
+When installing UCX across multiple workspaces, users needs to keep UCX configurations in sync.
+The below commands address that.

-Use to upload the current UCX workspace config to all workspaces in the account where UCX is installed.
+**Recommended:** An account administrator executes `sync-workspace-info` to upload the current UCX workspace configurations to all workspaces in the account where UCX is installed.
-This requires account administrator permissions.
-UCX will prompt you to select an account profile that has been defined in `~/.databrickscfg`
+UCX will prompt you to select an account profile that has been defined in `~/.databrickscfg`.

 ```commandline
 databricks labs ucx sync-workspace-info
 ```

-Workspace admins can manually upload the current ucx workspace config to specific target workspaces.
+**Not recommended:** If an account admin is not available to execute `sync-workspace-info`, workspace admins can manually upload the current ucx workspace config to specific target workspaces.
-*This option should only be used when an account admin is not available to execute `sync-workspace-info`*.
 UCX will ask to confirm the current workspace name, and the ID & name of the target workspaces

 ```commandline